aluhrs/Optimal_Bike_Share_Locations/README.md

 3. Postgres
 4. Google Maps API - Elevation and Places
 5. Beautiful Soup - Web Scraper
-6. Scipy and Numpy - Kmeans Clustering Algorithm
+6. Scipy and Numpy - k-means Clustering Algorithm
 7. Deployed on Heroku and Monitored with New Relic